It’s no surprise employment contracts are written in favour of the employer

 - Ambiguous language and complex legalese is a tactic that serves the employer

-A contract review provides you with:
+An employment contract review provides you with:

 - A crystal clear picture of your role/duties, compensation, and employment terms

 - Our findings and recommendations